-John Seneca begins his fourth season as an assistant coach with the University of Delaware softball team in 2015.
+John Seneca is currently in his fourth season on the University of Delaware softball staff in 2015.

 During his first year in 2012, Seneca helped the Blue Hens win 15 games and qualify for the CAA Tournament.